SATWIK-SJSU/CMPE-202-Individual-Project/README.md

 #### Student ID: 017423796

 ## Overview
-This project focuses on the validation and identification of credit card types from various data sources.
-The primary goal is to process credit card data, ensuring the validity of credit card numbers and correctly categorizing them into types such as Visa, MasterCard, American Express, and Discover.
+The central objective of this project is to validate and identify credit card types sourced from diverse data sets.
+The primary aim is to effectively process credit card information, verifying the legitimacy of card numbers, and accurately classifying them into categories such as Visa, MasterCard, American Express, and Discover.
 ## Objective
 1. **Primary Objective**: Develop a system to validate credit card numbers and identify the card issuer from a given dataset.
 2. **Secondary Objective**: Implement a design that is adaptable and extensible for future additions of credit card classes and types.